skyrina/hfksdjfskfhsjdfhkasfdhksf/README.md

 # hfksdjfskfhsjdfhkasfdhksf

-This NodeJS module is designed to return the pleading emoji (🥺) when called.
+This module is designed to return the pleading emoji (🥺) when called.
 It is designed to be lightweight and easy to use.
 It has a single function that returns the pleading emoji as a string, making it simple to integrate into any project.
 Whether you're building a messaging app, a social media platform, or just want to add a touch of whimsy to your code, this module has got you covered.

 ## Installation